RodyLamoree1/Thenicestgummybear/README.md

 Getting back and getting into fandoms, feel free to recommend me stuff ☆

-Can be cringe at times but I mean, is it a crime?

 I have my problems but I'm trying my best to solve them and better myself 👊